Travon Free: Career

 In 2011, Free started out as a regular host of an online series The Gentlemen's Rant.
 Free began writing for The Daily Show in October 2012, after coming in second place in a contest to win a position working for the show.
 For his work there, he won a Primetime Emmy Award for Outstanding Writing for a Variety Series in 2015.
 He has also had recurring roles on the shows Tosh.0 and Chelsea Lately.

 In 2016, Free wrote for the HBO show Any Given Wednesday, and the following year he was hired as a writer for Full Frontal with Samantha Bee.
 In 2018, he appeared on the cover of Gay Times.
 He was a producer that year on the HBO series Camping.

 In 2019, Free joined other Writers Guild of America members in firing his agents as part of the Guild's stand against the Association of Talent Agents and the practice of packaging.

 Free wrote and co-directed Two Distant Strangers, which won the Academy Award for Best Live Action Short Film in 2021.
+In 2023, Free co-directed BS High a documentary for HBO, revolving around the Bishop Sycamore High School scandal.